 Introduction to Quality Assurance Plan

-Quality assurance (QA) is a key element of project management that takes up during the initial phase before quality control.
+Quality assurance (QA) is a key element of project management that takes place during the initial phase before quality control, forming part of the broader Quality Assurance System.
 The main goal of QA is to be process-oriented and focus on preventing product defects.

-The difference between Quality Assurance Vs Quality Control is that quality control deals with the management of quality; while quality assurance provides assurance that the product quality requested will be achieved.
+The difference between Quality Assurance Vs Quality Control is that quality control deals with the management of quality, while quality assurance assures that the product quality requested will be achieved.

 Quality assurance in project management is mainly to keep up a standard level of quality in a product or service for an organization or business.
-A way to form goals, evaluate performance, implement steps to drive better results to prevent heavy costs, better delivery of products, and mitigate risks.
+A way to form goals, evaluate performance, implement steps to drive better results to prevent high costs, better delivery of products, and mitigate risks is through QA testing.

 Typically, it performs as a medium that outlines how organizations or businesses guarantee their products or services.